varmachintalapati/Accounts/DEPLOYMENT.md

 # Public API Deployment Guide

-This guide explains how to deploy the Transactions API to make it publicly accessible from anywhere.
+This guide explains how to deploy the Users API to make it publicly accessible from anywhere.

 ## 🚀 Quick Start (Local Public Access)